TonyMSc/rl_first_project/report.md

   * 2 = Turn Left
   * 3 = Turn Right

-When the agent archives an average score of +13 over 100 consecutive episodes, the environment is solved.
+When the agent achieves an average score of +13 over 100 consecutive episodes, the environment is solved.

 ### Model Hyperparameters
 An infinite number of hyperparameter combinations can be used in this problem.
 Including: